gittuf/gittuf/docs/cli/gittuf_policy_update-rule.md

 ### Synopsis

-Update an existing rule in the specified policy file.
-Note that authorized keys can be specified from disk, from the GPG keyring using the "gpg:<fingerprint>" format, or as a Sigstore identity as "fulcio:<identity>::<issuer>".
-By default, the main policy file (targets) is used, which can be overridden with the '--policy-name' flag.
+The 'update-rule' command updates an existing rule in a gittuf policy file.
+It is used to change the principals, patterns, or signature threshold that the rule enforces.

 ```
 gittuf policy update-rule [flags]